Every business is the sum of its employees, and human resources – HR for short – is all about managing a happy, efficient and effective staff.

 Pricing starts from €2.50 per employee per month, with a 30-day free trial.

-BambooHR is a cloud-based HR software service for small and medium-sized businesses.
+BambooHR is a cloud-based HR software uk businesses both small and medium can benefit from.
 It tracks employees all the way from recruitment to performance reviews, with an emphasis on people over processes.

 Boasting customers such as Reddit and FreshBooks, its user-friendly interface and all-rounder functionality make it the software choice of over 13,000 organisations.